cannsky/project3fusion/README.md

 That's why, we use a random validator which is assigned to the network and giving its credentials to the smart contract.
 Later, smart contract informs players to connect to the validator to play the game.

 What we want to imply that, with using a validator we are able to give heavy work to the validator while smart contract is handling the data storage and basic calculations.
 This validator can be full, half or small chain connected validator.
-Here is a quick diagram for everyone to understand the simple architecture of project 3 fusion,
+Here is a quick diagram for everyone to understand the simple architecture of project 3 fusion (Will be added later.)

 What we will try to do is,
 - Data transfer between player, smart contract and validator